New England Commercial Backflow Preventer Services

 In most business settings, sprinkler systems are a fundamental firefighting tool.
-Sprinklers operate on water, which unfortunately can become contaminated.
-To prevent toxic water from flowing backward and entering the municipal water supply, you may need to install a backflow preventer.
+To prevent this toxic water from flowing backward and entering the municipal water supply, you might need to install a backflow preventer to remain code-compliant.
+Not only that, but the NFPA requires backflow preventer testing annually.

 Fire Protection Team is experienced with backflow prevention.
-Whether you need a system installed, inspected, tested, or repaired, we’re the right company for the job.
-We have 25 years of industry experience, so you know you can trust us to deliver the services you need.
+Whether you need a system installed, inspected, tested or repaired, we’re the right company for the job.
+We have decades in business in the fire safety industry, so you know we have the right team, equipment and know-how to do the work.

 Backflow Preventer Inspections & Testing

 As with all mechanical devices, backflow preventers can malfunction.
-To help prevent this from happening, count on FPT for routine inspections and testing.
-Our expert staff stays up-to-date with the latest code changes so you don’t have to.
+To help prevent this from happening, count on FPT for routine inspections and testing for your backflow preventer.
+Our expert staff stays up to date with the latest code changes so you don’t have to.

 We make sure the following points are true at the completion of a backflow preventer inspection and test: